 The P grade indicates that the student has submitted sufficient evidence to receive a passing grade.
 As some departments give credit only for a grade of C- or higher, students should establish with the instructor what constitutes passing work.
 A mark of P may not later be changed to a quality grade, and a quality grade may not be changed to a P. Although the P confers course credit, it is not calculated in the GPA.
 Students who do not pass a P/F course receive an F which counts as a zero in the calculation of the GPA.

-The “W” (Withdrawn) grade means that the student has decided after Week 3 of the quarter not to complete the work of the course.
-Students who wish to exercise this option must request a W from their adviser by the Friday of 10th week or the day before the final project/exam is due, whichever is earlier.
+The “W” (Withdrawn) grade means that the student has decided after week 3 of the quarter not to complete the work of the course.
+Students who wish to exercise this option must request a W from their adviser in writing by 5 p.m. the Monday of the ninth week of instruction or the day before the final project/exam is due, whichever is earlier.
 When made before the deadline, a request for a withdrawal cannot be denied except in cases of academic dishonesty.
 A withdrawal may not be granted after completion of the course.

 Once a student requests a W, it may not subsequently be changed to any other mark.
-W grades do not confer grade or impact GPA; however, they will count against the completion rate needed to maintain good academic standing (see Academic Review below).
+W grades do not confer credit or impact GPA; however, they will count against the completion rate needed to maintain good academic standing.

 Students who register for graduate-level courses are subject to the policies governing graduate grading.
 Students should discuss the implications of these policies with their advisers before registering for courses numbered 30000 and above.
 NOTE: Grades earned in graduate-level courses contribute to a student's GPA as indicated earlier in this section.